Confabulation The “True” Story

 The quick answer is “I have no clue.”
 The longer answer is “I REALLY have no clue.”

-I guess it is time to not only continue to study about OMS, to help Hunter…but to find the answers.
+I guess it is time to not only continue to study about Opsoclonus Myoclonus Syndrome, in order to help Hunter…but to find the answers.